wafaahs/coin-flipper/README.md

 - 🧮 Tracks counts for Heads and Tails
 - 🌗 Toggle between Light and Dark mode
 - 🔄 Reset button to clear counts
-- 💾 Automatically saves your theme and counts (via localStorage)

 ---